Sustainability Education, Research and Entrepreneurship

 On the academic side of things, there are a number of educational courses and research centres with sustainability at their core including the Trinity Centre for Biodiversity Research and the Trinity Centre for the Environment.

 Trinity has a wide variety of research projects under the umbrella topic of sustainability.
-Internationally funded projects within the School of Natural Sciences can be found here.
-Nationally funded projects can be found here.
-Projects in other schools/ faculties can be found here.
+See internationally funded projects within the School of Natural Sciences.
+Find more information on nationally funded projects and download a list ofprojects in other schools/ faculties (PDF, 417KB).

 Smart and Sustainable Planet